exercism/v3/languages/elixir/exercises/concept/maps/.docs/instructions.md

 ### 4. Reset a player's score

-Define `HighScore.remove_player/2`, which takes 2 parameters:
+To reset a player's score, define `HighScore.remove_player/2`, which takes 2 parameters:

 - The first parameter is the map of scores.
 - The second parameter is the name of the player as a string, whose score you wish to reset.